How to plant and grow peonies, one of

 What are tree peonies?

 Although tree peonies are related to regular (herbaceous) peonies, they are much larger, reaching up to 6 feet.
 Their form is actually more like a shrub than a tree.
+In colder zones, they will not grow as tall — 3 or 4 feet is typical.
 Plants bloom just before the regular peonies; flowers are equally fragrant.

 Can peonies be divided?